RedFirebreak/PhoneManagement/README.md

  - (You can also change this when opening the file with a text editor.)

   **3. Scrcpy**
-    We recommend scrcpy for adb and opening the phone's screen.
+    We recommend scrcpy for adb and opening the device's screen.
     - You can download the files [here](https://github.com/Genymobile/scrcpy)
     Make sure to download the windows zip files and put them in the scrcpy folder.
     **Adb and scrcpy** should be accessable from: